scylladb/scylla-graphite-monitoring/README.md

 ## Starting all images at once

-To start all containers locally, just run [./start-all.sh](./start-all.sh).
+To start all containers locally, just run [./start-all-local.sh](./start-all-local.sh).
+To start all containers on EC2, use  [./start-all-ec2.sh](./start-all-ec2.sh).

 ## Building images